 I bought my FG for £23.00 in September 2015, without a lens, but it did come with a winder (a Nikon MD-E).
 I knew I would be out when the eBay auction ended, so I put in an early bid with no expectations of winning the camera ... leading to shock when I returned home to find I had to cough-up twenty-three quid (Gulp).
-It's the most expensive camera in my collection, but £23 is a pretty low price for one of these (especially with a motor drive attached, user manual, a viewfinder and body cap, and batteries fitted in camera and drive), and I have been after one for ages.
+It came with a motor drive, user manual, a viewfinder and body cap, and batteries fitted in camera and drive.

 The MD-E winder, designed originally and specifically for the EM, attaches to the bottom of the camera easily (screws into the tripod bush).
 Pictures are taken using the camera's shutter button, and wind-on automatically follows exposure.
 When you hold the shutter button down, it shoots continuously at two frames per second (2 fps).
 An LED on the back of the MD-E lights up each time the camera fires and glows continuously when the film is at an end and needs rewinding.
 The MD-E uses six AAA-type batteries, and also fits the FG and FG-20.
 With a fresh set of alkaline, it can handle 50 rolls of 36-exposure film (that's 1,800 pictures).